 What is a Ghost Kitchen?

-A ghost kitchen is, essentially, a restaurant without a dining room or a counter.
+Essentially, it’s a restaurant without a dining room or counter.
 The establishment has a professional kitchen, but only offers food on delivery, either employing their own delivery personnel or using a delivery service such as DoorDash.

 Ghost kitchens would undoubtedly have shown up anyway, with delivery sales increasing 52% year-over-year.
 Some ghost kitchens are add-on brands to existing restaurants, helping out businesses that have traditionally struggled with delivery and takeout, while others are completely independent.
 However, they are definitely a growing sector.

-The pandemic has created a large number of new ghost kitchens.
+The pandemic has created a large number of new virtual restaurants.
 For example, Sunset Squares Pizza delivers sourdough pizza Thursday through Monday in San Francisco, with a limited on demand menu and the ability to order more items ahead of time.

 What Kind of Space Do Ghost Kitchens Need?

 There are two kinds of ghost kitchens in terms of physical space: